Catching up with JiaJia: CNN reunites with adopted orphan from China

 He was just three months old when his birth parents abandoned him.

-Jason spent most of his formative years in a small medical nursing home in Beijing, where he was doted on by volunteers but lacked the one thing every child needs -- a family.
+Jason spent most of his formative years in a small medical foster home in Beijing, where he was doted on by volunteers but lacked the one thing every child needs -- a family.

 A Chinese family promised to adopt Jason -- and even brought him home for a short time.
 But they quickly backed out, overwhelmed by the seemingly endless paperwork and daunting burden of caring for a child who may be forever confined to a wheelchair.